 |Title:||Assistant Coach of Heavyweight Crew|

-Cory Bosworth serves as Radcliffe's heavyweight assistant varsity coach and recruiting coordinator, a position she has held since the fall of 2002.
+Cory Bosworth serves as Harvard-Radcliffe's heavyweight assistant varsity coach and recruiting coordinator, a position she has held since the fall of 2002.

-Radcliffe has reached the NCAA Championships in ten of Bosworth's previous 11 seasons, and in her first season, she helped coach the 2003 squad to the national title.
+Harvard-Radcliffe has reached the NCAA Championships in 11 of Bosworth's previous 12 seasons, and in her first season, she helped coach the 2003 squad to win the national championship title.

 In the fall of 2001, Bosworth returned to California, where she earned a master's in education in the Athletes and Academic Achievement Program.
 She worked as a volunteer coach with California's novice program over that year.

 Bosworth returned to Harvard-Radcliffe to take the reins of recruiting efforts and assist in coaching the varsity squad.
 Her crews consistently finish at the top of both the Head of the Charles Regatta, setting a course record in the Club 8+ event in 2013, and Foot of the Charles Regatta, winning the Novice 8+ event in 2010, 2011, 2012, and 2013.
 In the spring, her crews consistently finish in the grand finals of the Ivy League Championships, most recently winning the varsity 4+ in 2012, and go on to compete at the NCAA Championship regattas.
 She accompanied the team to the Women’s and Royal Henley Regattas in 2003, 2007, and 2012.
 In 2006 and in 2011, Bosworth was recognized by the Collegiate Rowing Coaches Association as the New England Regional Assistant Coach of the Year.